 Libraries is encouraging faculty, students, staff and researchers to begin exploring means of alternative access for the scholarly resources they need now.
 “In most instances, there is more than one way to find information,” Dean McNeil said, “but most of us stop at whatever method is most familiar or convenient.
 Our goal is to assist campus so that everyone understands that sustainable methods of accessing information are not inherently more difficult, and that any extra effort is worth the payoff.”

-New or rapidly expanding methods of attaining sustainable scholarly information include the use of free browser plug-ins like Unpaywall to locate open access copies of articles.
+New or rapidly expanding methods of attaining sustainable scholarly information include the use of free browser plug-ins like Nomad and Unpaywall to locate open access copies of articles.
 Faculty, staff, and student researchers can also search for open access copies using indexes/repositories like Google Scholar, PubMed Central, SHARE, arXiv, and SSRN to locate resources beyond Purdue’s collections.
 They can request a copy directly from the author via social networking sites like Academia.edu or by messaging the author on twitter.
 If full text is not available, article requests can be submitted through Interlibrary Loan (ILL) where requests will be fulfilled as quickly as possible.
+When in doubt, start with a library search to see the access and delivery options available through Purdue Libraries.

 “Above all, we want campus to understand that this is a positive way forward,” Dean McNeil said.
 “You will be able to access the information resources you need and Libraries will help you locate them.
 The path may change, but the destination remains the same.”